koczadly/AoC-2020-Java-Solutions/README.md

 You can attempt these awesome puzzles for yourself at https://adventofcode.com/2020.

 ### Technicalities
-Be aware that the inputs can differ between user accounts, and may not emit the correct solution for you (unless you swap the input files).

 These solutions are written using Java 8, and make heavy use of the built-in Streams API.

-The [`Helper`](src/main/java/uk/oczadly/karl/aoc20/Helper.java) class is used to load the input data into the application, which are stored as plain text files under the [resources](src/main/resources/inputs) path.
+The [`Helper`](src/main/java/uk/oczadly/karl/aoc20/Helper.java) class is used to load the input data into the application, which are stored as plain text files under the [inputs](src/main/resources/inputs) resources directory.
+ Input files should be named `dayX.txt`, where `X` is the day number (eg. `day2.txt`).

 ### Solutions